abalderas10/v35_GrowthBDM1008/README.md

 npm install
 ```

-To run the dev server:
+To run the server on DEV env:

 ```
 npm run dev